cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the `Encap()` algorithm may fail when given an invalid recipient public key.
 However, other KEM algorithms may not have an efficient algorithm for verifying the validity of public keys.
 As a result, an equivalent error may not manifest until AEAD decryption at the recipient.
-As another example, the `AuthDecap()` function will produce invalid output if given the wrong sender public key.
+As another example, DHKEM's `AuthDecap()` function will produce invalid output if given the wrong sender public key.
 This error is not detectable until subsequent AEAD decryption.